GROWINFAME/TWICE-DA/README.md

 # TWICE-DA
-TWICE-DA: A Unified Encoder for Image Classification, Semantic Segmentation and Change Detection
+TWICE-DA: A Universal Encoder for Image Classification, Semantic Segmentation and Change Detection